 Credit for any item we accept for deposit to your account, including funds that are deposited by electronic funds transfer, is provisional and may be revoked if the item is not finally paid, for any reason, in cash or its equivalent.
 We may give cash back to any authorized account signer(s) or agent(s) in connection with items payable to any owner, whether or not the items have been endorsed by the owner.
 If you make a deposit or payment that is not accompanied by instructions indicating how or where it is to be credited, we may apply it at our discretion to any loan or deposit account you maintain with us.
 We may endorse and/or collect items deposited to your account without your endorsement, but may require your personal endorsement prior to accepting an item for deposit.

-ATM Depositories, Night Depositories and Deposits by Mail.
-We may provide ATM depositories, night depositories and deposit by mail services for your convenience (Some night depository services are not available to you until such time as you have executed and delivered to us all forms and agreements as we may require at the time you request the service).
+BBVA Compass Blue Streak Deposit, ATM Depositories, Night Depositories and Deposits by Mail (“Depository Options”).
+We may provide BBVA Compass Blue Streak Deposit, ATM depositories, night depositories and deposit by mail services for your convenience (some depository services are not available to you until such time as you have executed and delivered to us all forms and agreements as we may require at the time you request the service).
 We are not accountable for deposits made by any of these means until the deposit is actually accepted and processed by our authorized employees and available for withdrawal in accordance with our Funds Availability Disclosure.
 Deposits made by any of these means will be posted to your account on the date accepted by our authorized employees.
-Sending cash through the mails is solely at your risk, and all deposits by mail should be sent by certified or registered mail.
-Our records are conclusive proof of the deposits we receive from you through ATM depositories, night depositories, or the mail, and in no event will we be responsible for any such deposits that are lost, stolen, or destroyed before actual acceptance by our authorized employees.
+Sending cash through the mail is solely at your risk, and all deposits by mail should be sent by certified or registered mail.
+Any initial or interim credit that you receive with respect to a deposit made through any Depository Option is subject to post-verification by us, and BBVA Compass may make adjustments to your account at any time to ensure proper crediting to your account.
+You agree to comply with our rules in effect from time to time for making deposits using Depository Options and you agree to use equipment and supplies (e.g., special tamper resistant clear two-pocket disposable bags and envelopes) that conform to our specifications.
+You agree to exercise due care in using any Depository Options (e.g., by properly sealing depository bags, securing night deposit boxes, etc.).
+Non-compliance with our rules in effect may result in applicable service charge increases or refusal of the deposit.
+Our records are conclusive proof of the deposits we receive from you through any of the Depository Options, and in no event will we be responsible for any such deposits that are lost, stolen, or destroyed before actual acceptance by our authorized employees.

 US Dollar Cash Deposit Limitations.
 BBVA Compass will impose limitations on the amount of US dollar cash deposits by non-resident customers.
 Under this policy, if you are a foreign entity (i.e., the holder of a business, commercial or other account for non-consumer purposes and not a US entity), the aggregate amount of US dollar cash deposits that may be made into your account during any calendar month is limited to $14,000.
 This limitation will not apply to deposits made by check or other non-cash deposits.
 At our discretion, we may at any time without prior written notice to you (except where prior notice is required by law) establish or change the aggregate US dollar cash deposit limit by posting the maximum US dollar limit in each of our banking centers.
 We reserve the right to refuse any US dollar cash deposit that exceeds, or would cause the aggregate of such deposits to exceed, our established aggregate US dollar cash deposit limitations.